-To measure the error in the waiting times between extremes, we report the Wasserstein distance between the W5E5v2 reanalysis and the modelled waiting times distributions of precipitation events above the 95th percentile in Fig. 5.
-Notably, the GFDL-ESM4 model shows a large distance to the ground truth over continental regions, especially in North America and East Asia, which is reduced by all employed post-processing methods.
+To measure the error in the waiting times between extremes, we report the Wasserstein distance between the W5E5v2 reanalysis and the modeled waiting time distributions of precipitation events above the 95th percentile in Figure 5.
+Notably, the GFDL-ESM4 model shows a large distance to the ground truth over continental regions, especially in North America and East Asia, which is reduced by all employed postprocessing methods.
 The cGAN-ISIMIP3BASD method improves upon the other approaches with a global MAE of 11.26 in the Wasserstein distance, compared to 17.79 in the case of GFDL-ESM4, 11.43 for ISIMIP3BASD alone, and the constrained and unconstrained cGANs with MAEs of 12.38 and 12.4, respectively.
-A comparison with the number of events in Fig. 5a shows that the distance in the distributions remains comparably large after correction for regions where the number of precipitation events over the 10-year test period is particularly low.
-Hence, the
+A comparison with the number of events in Figure 5a shows that the distance in the distributions remains comparably large after correction for regions where the number of precipitation events over the 10-year test period is particularly low.
+Hence, the error in these regions might be caused by either the models themselves or the insufficient amount of precipitation events.
+We compare latitude profiles of the Wasserstein distances, which shows a general reduction of distances in the raw GFDL-ESM4 simulation through the postprocessing methods, with the best performance given by cGAN-ISIMIP3BASD (Figure S6 in Supporting Information S1).